felipealfonsog/felipealfonsog/backups/README.BAK.md

   <br>

 - 📚 Currently, I'm a student of a Master's program in Big Data and Bi, diving into the fascinating world of data analysis and its applications in different areas.
 It's an exciting journey to explore the intersection of data & engineering! 📊⚙️
-- 💼 Always sharing updates on [LinkedIn](https://linkedin.com/in/felipealfonsog) and check out my project [Nymex](https://github.com/NymexVentures), Data Research on GitHub too.
+- 💼 Always sharing updates on [LinkedIn](https://linkedin.com/in/felipealfonsog).
 You can also contact me, as always, by email at [f.alfonso@res-ear.ch](mailto:f.alfonso@res-ear.ch) ⚡! 😊
   <br>
 </details>